 The Company's financial instruments consist principally of cash, accounts receivable and accounts payable.
-The carrying amounts of these financial instruments approximate fair value due to their short maturities.
+The carrying amounts of these financial instruments, including cash, accounts receivable and accounts payable, approximate fair value due to their short maturities.

 Cash

 Cash consists primarily of amounts held at depository institutions as demand deposits.